pagarwal25/HW2_chicago_data_challenge/README.md

 #####Test:

-Include test methods to check the null value or empty reults using junit-4.12.jar and hamcrest-core-1.3.jar library.
+Include test methods to check the null value or empty results from the readScocioEconIndicator and readTeenBirth Data.

-Uses pearson correlation to find the correlation coefficient using library commons-math3-3.5.jar
+1. testReadSocioEconomicData - to test readScocioEconIndicator method

+2. testReadBirthRateData - to test readTeenBirth method

+3. testCreateAreaDataMapping - to test check for null and empty values corresponding to an area number
+	                       and also for one to one mapping.
+This method is checking the mapping for area number 1

+This program is using junit-4.12.jar and hamcrest-core-1.3.jar library.

 #####Programmer can be reached at: